jaypanchal07/EpicNote/README.md

 # Information:

-EpicNote is a simple application in which a user can create Notes and store it in folders according to the categories user see fit.
-It has simple and intuitive animations and a user friendly environment.
+EpicNote is a simple application in which a user can create Notes and store it in folders according to the categories the user sees fit.
+It has simple and intuitive animations and a user-friendly environment.

 # ScreenShots: